go-godo/godo/README.md

         *      - match any non-separator char
         ?      - match a single non-separator char
-        **/    - match any directory, start of pattern only /**    - match any this directory, end of pattern only !      - removes files from resultset, start of pattern only
+        **/    - match any directory, start of pattern only /**    - match any in this directory, end of pattern only !      - removes files from resultset, start of pattern only

 Task handlers